romulofer/M1_T-1000/README.md

 Contributions are welcome.
 Please open an issue or pull request.

 If you're building a companion app or tool that communicates with the M1, the RPC protocol is implemented in `m1_csrc/m1_rpc.c` and `Core/Src/cli_app.c`.

+## Acknowledgments

+This project is a fork of and builds upon the work of:
+- [bedge117/M1](https://github.com/bedge117/M1) - The upstream repository from which this firmware was directly forked.
+- [Monstatek/M1](https://github.com/Monstatek/M1) - The original firmware repository from which the M1 platform originated.

+We would like to express our gratitude to the original developers and contributors of both projects for their foundational work and contributions to the M1 platform.

 ## License